-11.2 There should be vehicle access for a pump appliance to within 45m of all points within the dwellinghouse.

-11.3 Every elevation to which vehicle access is provided in accordance with paragraph 11.2 should have a suitable door(s), not less than 750mm wide, giving access to the interior of the building.
+- 12.2 There should be vehicle access for a pump appliance to within 60m of all points within the dwellinghouse (45m if not provided with an automatic fire suppression system). - 12.3 Every elevation to which vehicle access is provided in accordance with paragraph 12.2 should have a suitable door(s), not less than 750mm wide, giving access to the interior of the building.